AlOwain/owhtml/README.md

 > [!FIXME]
 > Work on invalid syntax philosphy:
-> We basically handle syntax errors by doing what's simplest.
+> -   We basically handle syntax errors by doing what's simplest.
 >   If it simpler to not handle improper syntax, then we don't
 >   and if it's simpler to be as lenient as browsers, then we
 >   just ignore the errors as browsers do.
+> -   We sometimes have dealt with improper errors, because they
+>   we initially did, how should we deal with other errors?
+> -   Maybe we should actually ignore errors like browsers, it
+>   might be simpler than having to properly report them.
+> -   Dealing with errors might be easier because we can use HTML
+>   verifiers to confirm we are doing it correctly.
+> -   Ignoring them could be more useful, as they are so commonplace.

 #### Recurrant Bugs